ixmatus/oxy/README.md

-oxy
-===
+# Oxy

-oxy is a small and simple forwarding proxy daemon.
+Oxy is a simple, concurrent, and robust forwarding proxy.